nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. User requests to list the residents.
 2. SunRez displays residents, each with its corresponding allocated room, if any.
-3. User requests to deallocate a resident from a room based on the index from the list displayed in step 2.
+3. User requests to deallocate a resident from its room.
-4. SunRez deallocates the resident from room and saves the changes.
+4. SunRez deallocates the resident from its room and saves the changes.

 **Extensions**